Same4254/C--/README.md

 ![](/Language.png)

+It's also worth noting that this language itself does not immediately allow for parsing with only 1 lookahead token.
+To allow Flex to generate a parser without conflicts, parts of the grammar had to be inlined, so to speak.
+In addition, associativity rules had to be given in order for it to resolve other conflicts.
+The only conflict that remains now is the infamous if-else ambiguity.
+This is conflict is automatically handled by the parser, however, so the langauge itself needs no change.

 ## Usage

 After compiling with CMake, the compiler takes the input source code through stdin.
 Thus to run the compiler do the following: